anihakutin/anihakutin.github.io/_posts/2018-09-21-tdd_objects_methods_dry_code_etc_definitions_i_wish_i_knew.markdown

 > “Inheritance gives us the ability to be lazy. -Just like a real inheritance...”

 ## Google and Stack Overflow

 ![](https://media.giphy.com/media/3oKIPmM4hkQIf4p5T2/giphy.gif)
 ### No one ever memorized an entire code library in 2 days...
 Google It.
-FInd yourself staring at your failed tests for hours thinking the solution will somehow present itself?
+Find yourself staring at your failed tests for hours thinking the solution will somehow present itself?
 It won’t.
 Learning from others mistakes and problems is the best way to get a deeper understanding and grasp new concepts.

 >“The difference between a layman and an engineer is not knowledge, but the ability to solve a problem and that is what truly counts. ”